 - Four-activate window (team): No more than 4 banks may be activated (or refreshed, in the case of REFpb) per channel in a rolling team window.
-Convert to clocks by dividing team by team by team of the next integer value.
-As an example of the rolling window, if RU[(team)/textoff) is 64 clocks, and an ACTIVATE command is issued on clock N, no more than three additional ACTIVATE commands may be issued between clock N + 1 and N + 63.
+Convert to clocks by dividing team by team of the rolling window, if RU[(team) is 64 clocks, and an ACTIVATE command is issued on clock N, no more than three additional ACTIVATE commands may be issued between clock N + 1 and N + 63.
 REFpb also counts as bank activation for the purposes of team. - 8-bank per channel, precharge all banks (AB) allowance: ^tRP for a PRECHARGE ALL BANKS command for an 8-bank device must equal ^tRPab, which is greater than ^tRPpb.